 Credit: Nick Berryman

-He didn’t realize he had the condition until his mother first brought home a color television and he couldn’t see the difference from their previous black-and-white set.
-Yet his experience as a former barbershop owner, and the designs and hairstyles he learned to create for 10 years prior to forming P-Funk, influenced his artistic sensibilities and approach.
+He didn’t realize he had a decreased ability to discern color differences until his mother first brought home a color television when he was a child.
+His condition became clear when he couldn’t tell the difference from their previous black-and-white set.
+Yet Clinton credits his experience as a former barbershop owner, and the designs and hairstyles he learned to create for 10 years in his twenties, prior to forming P-Funk, with influencing his artistic sensibilities and approach.

 “I know how to make shapes and things without color being involved,” he said.
 “Today’s haircuts and all the designs people have, we were doing that back then.
 You might not call it art, but that’s what it was.”